justaprogrammer/BuildCrossCheck/README.md

 ## Getting started

 The authors of MSBuildLogOctokitChecker maintain a hosted version of the source code you see here.
-[Install it today!](https://github.com/apps/MSBuildLogOctokitChecker)
+Install it by adding the GitHub App: [github.com/apps/MSBuildLogOctokitChecker](https://github.com/apps/MSBuildLogOctokitChecker) to your repositories and following the [intgration documentation](docs/integrating.md).

 ## Documentation